dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 A Raspberry Pi is a great way to run a Dogecoin full node.

-In this guide, we’ll setup a headless (no GUI) Dogecoin full node to run on a Raspberry Pi 4.
+In this guide, we'll setup a headless (no GUI) Dogecoin full node to run on a Raspberry Pi 4.

 [TOC]